coderdj/kodiaq/source/deployment.rst

       scons --use-system-boost --full install-mongoclient
       cd ..

-Since mongo seems to change how to do this with nearly every release you may prefer to check their most recent documentation.
+Since mongo seems to change procedures and requirements with nearly every release you may prefer to check their most recent documentation.

 Checkout the DAQ code from github as follows.::

      git clone https://github.com/XENON1T/kodiaq.git kodiaq

 Now compile the CAEN software.
 There is a copy of this bundled with kodiaq or you can get the most recent versions from http://www.caen.it.
 The CAEN software is in kodiaq/caen.
 You need to install CAENVMElib and the driver for your PCI card (A2818 or A3818).
 The instructions for installation are given in the README files within these directories.
-.. note:: As of 30.05.2014 the CAEN A2818 driver is not compatible with linux kernel >=3.10.
-A modified version of this driver (A2818Drv-dc) is included with kodiaq and should be used in this case.
-It might be prudent to check for an update from CAEN and if there is one remove the modified version from kodiaq and replace with the new one.

 Everything should be in place so you can now compile the kodiaq package itself.::

       cd kodiaq (top-level directory)
-      ./configure --enable-slave --disable-user
+      ./configure --enable-slave
       make
-.. note:: If you get an error that the compiler can't find libncurses you probably forgot or intentionally omitted --disable-user.
-If you want the user module you need libncurses-5-dev.

 The connection to the master must also be defined.
 Right now this is hard-coded in the koSlave.cc file.
 The line